driftcafe/gai-chart/EXAMPLES.md

 ---

-**Pro Tip**: Hila learns from context!
+**Pro Tip**: learns from context!
 The more you chat, the better it understands what you're looking for.